richarah/tempura/README.md

 #### Behind the name

-The name refers to a Japanese dish in which various seafood dainties are drenched in batter and deep-fried.
+The name refers to a Japanese dish in which various dainties are drenched in batter and deep-fried.
 Similarly, this program takes something delicate and encapsulates it in a crude wrapper, making it easier to handle and deploy while preserving its intricate insides.

 Thus, it is the software equivalent of a deep-fried sushi.